 Then, recently, my son started writing books.
 “The Adventures of Super Kitty.”
 “The Mysteries of Choo Choo.”
 “The Dragon and the Princess Have a Wedding.”
 I realized that, as his mother, my desire was in no way to tell him what to write or to write through him.
 It hit me that perhaps God isn’t some stage-mom trying to live vicariously though us.
 He can handle his own messages.
 He gives us a chance to have and use talents and gifts.
 And if we know him, the truth of his love and chances for redemption just might come through without us even trying.

 Suddenly, there were new possibilities.
 Twisted might be okay, might even be means toward redemption.
-As far as bad words and fornication, characters who are gay or may like to light stuff on fire, how does it help anyone for us to shy away from reality?
+As far as bad words and fornication, characters who may like to light stuff on fire, how does it help anyone for us to shy away from reality?
 Our mission is not to justify harmful behavior, but how can a real world relate to our fiction if our fiction is a foreign, religious utopia?